rokmc756/Linstor/README.md

 regardless of its storage capabilities.
 Since volumes are replicated using the DRBD kernel module, the data path for the replication is kept entirely on kernel space, reducing its overhead when compared to solutions implemented in user space.

 ## Linstro Storage Architecture
 ![alt text](https://github.com/rokmc756/Linstor/blob/main/roles/cluster/images/linstor-internal-architecture.png)

 ## Linstor Ansible Playbook
-This Ansible Playbook provide the feature to build a Linstor Cluster on Baremetal, Virtual Machines.
+This Ansible Playbook provides the feature to build a Linstor Cluster on Baremetal, Virtual Machines.
-The main purposes of this project are simple to deploy Linstor Cluster quickly and learn knowleges about it.
+The main purposes of this project are simple to deploy Linstor Cluster quickly and interact with Incus Cluster and learn knowleges about it.
 If you're unfamiliar with Linstor, please refer to the [Introduction to LINSTOR section](https://linbit.com/drbd-user-guide/linstor-guide-1_0-en/#p-linstor-introduction) of the Linstor user's guide on https://linbit.com to learn more.